 Security auditsBack to top of page ↑

 The Digital Marketplace is regularly audited for vulnerabilities at source code level by the internal DTA Security Team.
-A full audit was completed for the Beta release and periodic audits are scheduled when new features go live.
+A full audit was completed for the Beta release.
+Periodic audits are now scheduled on new features on the live release.
 Any security bugs that are raised during these audits are fixed and deployed in a timely manner.

 Secure cloudBack to top of page ↑

 The Marketplace site is deployed to a secure Amazon Web Services (AWS) environment.
 It uses a combination of AWS services and services that are provided by the DTA cloud platform (Cloud Foundry).
 The database that contains all user data has restricted access and is periodically backed up.